Germany's SPD to decide on talks for new Merkel govt

 "That is why their preferred option would be to tolerate a minority government.
 However, this enthusiasm is neither shared by chancellor Merkel nor the wider German public."

 - 'Nothing is automatic' -

-Given the rocky path ahead, Germany is "unlikely to have a new government before spring", predicted the SPD's Olaf Scholz, mayor of the northern city-state of Hamburg.
+Given the rocky path ahead, Germany is "unlikely to have a new government before spring", which begins in March, predicted the SPD's Olaf Scholz, mayor of the northern city-state of Hamburg.

 Schulz -- the election loser turned potential kingmaker -- has said he is in no rush to reach a deal, and that "for us, nothing is predetermined, nothing is automatic".

 He has also vowed to extract maximum concessions for his over 150-year-old labour party, including social welfare gains and steps toward greater "solidarity" in Europe.

 The SPD broadly supports French President Emmanuel Macron's sweeping vision for EU reform as well as a departure from Berlin's insistence on austerity in crisis-hit economies.